donnatopia/algorithms-practice/leetcode/744. Find Smallest Letter Greater than Target/nextGreatestLetter.md

   - if after the iteration of the letters array nothing is returned, that means that none of the letters' orders are lexographically greater than the target
   - that means, i should return the first character of the letters array

+- to optimize, utilize the fact that it is sorted => binary search algorithm
+  - default set the result to the first element of the array
+  - search from the midpoint and check to see if the midpoint is greater than the target
+    - afterwards, shift the search to the left half to check to see if there is a lesser value that is still greater than the target
+  - if the midpoint is less than the target, then search the right half to check to see if a value greater than the target exists
+  - continue narrowing the window of search while the window is still valid (meaning the left pointer is less than the right pointer)
+  - return the value recorded

 ### Pseudocode
+- brute force
 - create an alphabet array
 - define the index of the target as the targetOrder
 - iterate through the entire letters array